Winston-Salem Journal, journalnow.com

 Davie County, NC

-A former evidence technician for the Davie County Sheriff's Office was sentenced Tuesday to more than two years in federal prison on drug-distribution charges.
+GREENSBORO A former Davie County sheriff’s deputy was sentenced today to 18 months in federal prison on drug charges.

-Malinda York pleaded guilty last year to charges that she conspired to distribute 5 grams or more of crack cocaine and to possession of a firearm in the furtherance of a drug-trafficking crime.
+Malinda York, the former evidence technician, pleaded guilty May 13, 2010 to conspiracy to distribute 5 grams or more of crack cocaine and to possessing a firearm in the furtherance of a drug-trafficking crime.
+She is scheduled to be sentenced April 29.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -